nsailor/rscheme/README.md

 simple and modifiable piece of software to assist the teaching of compiler/interpreter engineering.

 ## How can I try it?
 Just clone the sources and type `cargo run` inside the repository folder.
-You can load source files by passing the as arguments to the interpreter.
+You can load source files by passing them as arguments to the interpreter.

 ## Features
 - [x] Basic arithmetic operations.